lserman/capistrano-elbas/README.md

 Bundle the gem, this is only available from GitHub for now, sorry!

-Add
+Add this statement to your Capfile:

-`require 'elbas/capistrano'` to your Capfile.
+`require 'elbas/capistrano'`

 ## Configuration